jamesonweber/online-courses/functional-programming-in-js/Notes.md

 You choose currying when you want to remember an argument.
 For example a configuration you want tp pass around.

 Note: You want to keep the arguments you want to remember in the front

+### Composition

+Composing is associative (meaning we can move the parentheses around).
+And we will evaluate right to left in order of the passed in functions.

+Note: For left to right evaluation, look into `pipe`.
+It will do `(f, g) => x => g(f(x))`

+The goal is to create pipelines where we pass in an input and there are functions applied to it into a pipeline of data processing.